miketheologitis/tensorflow-wheels/README.md

 ## Installation

-1. Download the wheel file.
+1. Choose your preferred build (wheel file) from the table above and download it using the provided link.

 2. Create enviroment with the python version that matches the build.
 ```bash